We are pleased to offer our registered patients a travel health service.

 - Travel Risk Assessment

 If you're planning a trip abroad please complete our Travel Risk Assessment form with details of your proposed journey.
-Alternatively if you prefer, you can download our travel form here, which can be printed off and returned to us.
+Alternatively if you prefer, you can download our travel form here (PDF, 418KB), which can be printed off and returned to us.
 (Kindly note that this service is for registered patients only)